 - Research funding.

-- Animation of simulation results of particulate flow and blood cell motion.
+- Animations of simulation results of particulate flow and blood cell motion.

 (It is an one semester course starting from Fall 2015 and a good choice for satisfying the Math minor requirement.)

 - Either Math 3331 (Differential Equations) or Math 3321 (Engineering Mathematics).

 - Ability to do computer assignments in one of FORTRAN, C, Matlab, Pascal, and Mathematica, or consent of instructor.

 - Textbook : Numerical Analysis (9th edition) by RL Burden and JD Faires.